eejlny/GFADES/README.md

 Steps to run full implementation with a base design with one thread and 2 compute units done with Linux Ubuntu.

-Copy the contents of this repository under a directory named workspace.
+Clone the contents of this repository under a directory named workspace.

 Setup path to the Vitis FPGA tools, for example: